bdamay/django-bcf-manager/README.md

 ### Targeted features  - roadmap

-- Load bcfzip files into dedicated django model (V2.0 V2.1)
+- Load bcfzip files into dedicated django model (BCF V2.0 V2.1)
-- Provide managing tools to visualize/manipulate/merge issues from different sources
+- Provide managing tools to visualize/manipulate/merge/add issues from different sources
 - Export model data to bcfzip (with custom filters)
-- Implement BCF-API with DRF to remotely manipulate data according to BCF-API specification
+- Implement BCF-API with DRF to remotely manipulate data according to BCF-API specification (BCFServer)

-- Might try to link to an ifc hosted on a bimserver someday (see https://github.com/opensourceBIM/BIMserver)
+- Provide links to an ifc hosted on a bimserver (see https://github.com/opensourceBIM/BIMserver)

 ### quickstart for developpers